 It’s little wonder that a generally good earnings season was ignored due to rising questions about the economy for the remainder of the year.
 From the failed trade talks with China putting a damper on the beginning of the month, the president just couldn’t help himself and decided to intermix trade and policy issues on a second front, this time being tariffs on Mexico.
 End result was the DOW saw six straight weeks of losses and May was the longest losing streak since 2011.
 To this we can now add the uncertainty of the new NAFTA deal as it is trilateral as opposed to bilateral and the recipe is set for continued disruption.
 But of course, this could be simply a negotiating tactic in which the living standards of Americans are in play.
 This month the S&P lost 7.04% (almost erasing the gains for the year) while my portfolio lost 5.85%.
 For the year, I’m now ahead of the benchmark by 1.2%.

 - increased my BDX position

-My main focus resides on dividends.
-Market gyrations are to be expected but my goal is to see a rising flow of dividends on an annual basis.
-I’m placing less emphasis on the quarterly numbers as the number of semi-annual, interim/final and annual cycles have been steadily increasing in my portfolio.
+While my primary focus resides on dividends with the goal being a rising flow of dividends on an annual basis, I’m placing less emphasis on the quarterly numbers as the number of semi-annual, interim/final and annual cycles have been steadily increasing in my portfolio.

 Note: I updated my Goals page to provide a visual of these numbers.
 Based on Mr All Things Money’s instruction set with a conversion to percentages.
 My code only updates when the monthly Y/Y number is exceeded.
 Otherwise, the prior year actual is used.